Heart valve surgery is used to repair or replace diseased heart valves.

 Before your surgery you will receive general anesthesia.
 You will be asleep and unable to feel pain.

-In open surgery, the surgeon makes a large surgical cut in your breastbone to reach the heart and aorta.
-Most people are connected to a heart-lung bypass machine or bypass pump.
+In open heart surgery, the surgeon makes a large surgical cut in your breastbone to reach the heart and aorta.
+You are connected to a heart-lung bypass machine or bypass pump.
 Your heart is stopped while you are connected to this machine.
-This machine does the work of your heart while your heart is stopped.
+This machine does the work of your heart, providing oxygen and removing carbon dioxide.

 Minimally invasive valve surgery is done through much smaller cuts than open surgery, or through a catheter inserted through the skin.
 Several different techniques are used: